A 3/2-approximation algorithm for the Student-Project Allocation problem: -approximation algorithm correctness proofs

 Using a similar strategy to Case \ref{SPA_3_aug_3_2_f}\ref{SPA_3_aug_3_2_fii}, we know that $p_{j''}$ is undersubscribed in the finalised matching $M$ by Proposition \ref{th:stable_SPA_S_alt_p_j_undersubscribed}, therefore before the algorithm terminates a pair $(s_{i''},p_{j''})$ involving $p_{j''}$ must be removed without being immediately replaced with another pair involving $p_{j''}$.
 Denote the first such occurrence as happening at time $T_1$, where $T_1$ occurs after $T_0$.
 Note that $T_1$ may be either before or after the end of the main while loop.

 \begin{itemize} \item Assume $T_1$ occurs before the end of the main while loop.
-We know any removal of the type occurring at $T_1$ must be due to $l_k$ being full.
-By Proposition \ref{th:stable_SPA_S_lecfullworseprec}, we know $l_{k'}$ cannot be subsequently assigned in $M$ a worse student than exists in the matching at $T_1$.
+We know any removal of the type occurring at $T_1$ must be due to $l_{k'}$ being full and non-precarious (since $(s_{i''},p_{j''})$ is removed as a non-precarious pair).
+By Proposition \ref{th:stable_SPA_S_lecfullworseprec}, we know $l_{k'}$ cannot subsequently be assigned in $M$ a student worse than or equal to a worst student in $M(l_{k'})$ at $T_1$.
 Using the same proposition we know that $p_{j''}$ cannot be assigned in $M$ a worse student until the end of the main while loop than exists in the matching at $T_0$.

 Since a pair involving $p_{j''}$ was removed at $T_1$, a worst assignee in $M(l_{k'})$ at $T_1$ can be no worse than a worst assignee in $M(p_{j''})$ at $T_0$.
 Finally, this means that no student assigned to $l_{k'}$ from $T_1$ onwards can be worse than $s_{i'}$ rejected at $T_0$, but $s_i$ being in phase $1$ is worse than $s_{i'}$ in phase $2$ according to $l_{k'}$, a contradiction to the fact that $(s_i,p_{j'})\in M$.